Tom1358/Become-a-Bell-Ringer-Website/README.md

     * GitHub is used to store the projects code after being pushed from Git.
 7. Balsamiq:
     * Balsamiq was used to create the wireframes during the design process.

+## Testing User Stories from User Experience (UX) Section
+### As a potential recruit looking at the website, I want:
+* Large, intuitive and easy navigation that is consistent throughout the site, so I know how to get the key information I want, and how to find out more if I want (through links to external sites, or a contact email address or phone number/ form).
+    * A simple, clear navigation bar has been created with social links on the bottom of each page to clearly indicate to the user what lies where.
+There is a form to fill in that a user can submit to receive information by email about local towers/ info.
+* Some basic information on the subject of bell ringing, such as key terms to know if I go to an introductory practice night in a local tower, and an idea what I can expect to have to study.
+    * This is something that has been left as a feature left to implement, as the research that would be involved (e.g. working out what level of ringing would be appropriate to pique a potential recruit’s interest, without intimidating them) is beyond the scale of this project.
+* Information/ ideas of what the ringing community does socially as well as ring bells, to see if it is a social scene I would be interested in.
+    * A gallery of photos demonstrating the activities bell ringers take part in (meals out, drinks, group exercise) has been included to demonstrate what the social side of ringing can offer.
+* A basic background into the history of ringing and how it has shaped communities.
+    * A basic page with some key dates and facts has been included to given some background to how long ringing has been part of communities for.
+An expansion of this section could be another opportunity to develop the website.
+### As a member of the CCCBR (Central Council of Church Bell Ringers) endorsing this website, I want:
+* It to provide an easily accessible hub for people to potentially find out about, and link with, their local ringing networks, which could ultimately increase the awareness of bell ringing as a hobby and increase the number of ringers.
+    * When designing the website, it was kept in mind that the most likely people looking at it probably were those already thinking of taking up ringing as a hobby (often it is taken up through contact with friends or family, or word-of-mouth).
+Therefore, it was important not to include too much superfluous information which would possibly put people off; rather, a clean, simple site was designed with the ability to take people’s contact email via a form and email back key information.
+* It to be easily accessible to a range of ages and demographics – potentially children aged 11-16, university students, or older individuals in retirement.
+    * A basic, simple site was created, not one that was overly brash or ‘noisy’ but rather one that was understated; in this way it was designed to appeal to a wide age range.
+* It to have a clear, intuitive UI and provide a simple experience so people do not get overwhelmed with information.
+    * Again, a key feature was simplicity, ease-of-use and responsiveness on a range of devices so as not to prevent someone accessing or using the site purely because of their device.